-The 2019-20 NHL season is the 20th Minnesota Wild season in the competition.
+The 2020-21 NHL season is the 20th Minnesota Wild season in the competition.
 The franchise entered the 2019-20 season as the defending Stanley Cup champions.
-Minnesota Wild got into the business, playing 5-2 defeat to Nashville Predators on October 4, 2019.
+Minnesota Wild got into the business, playing 5-2 defeat to Nashville Predators.
 To figure out how far will the team go this season, you have to follow the Minnesota Wild live stream.

-The Minnesota Wild are currently on the first place of the Western Conference Central Division points table.
+The Minnesota Wild are currently in first place on the Western Conference Central Division points table.
 Are you eager to witness the Minnesota Wild journey in the NHL this season?
 Well, you have two options, stream NHL with a cable or without a cable connection.

 What are the Cable Networks to stream Minnesota Wild?